Inflectra/rapise-documentation/docs/RVL/Actions.md

     |        | DoButtonUp      |
     |        | DoDClick        |

-An *Action* may have any number of parameters.
-See [Params](Params.md) for more info.
+An *Action* can have any number of parameters.
+See [Params](Params.md) for more information.

 ## Conditional Actions

 Actions with a "?" in the `Flow` cell are considered conditional.
 This means that the **Action** is only executed if the object is found.

-For example, if the `AcceptCookies` object is found, it is clicked on:
+For example, if the `AcceptCookies` object is found, it is clicked:

 | Flow | Type   | Object        | Action  | ParamName | ParamType | ParamValue |
 | ---- | ------ | ------------- | ------- | --------- | --------- | ---------- |
 | ?    | Action | AcceptCookies | DoClick |           |           |            |

-If the object is not found, the conditional action simply moves on without leaving any trace in the report.
+If the object is not found, the conditional action is skipped, leaving no trace in the report.

-## Editing Action
+## Editing an Action

-An Action may have both mandatory and optional params.
-When action is selected from the dropdown its params are displayed:
+An Action can have both mandatory and optional parameters.
+When an action is selected from the dropdown menu, its parameters are displayed:

 === "Screenshot"
     ![DoLaunch parameters](./img/Actions_ActionParams.png)